 French Graduate Studies

 Graduate study in French includes course work in all the major periods and areas, including the Francophone literatures of Quebec, the Caribbean and the Maghreb.
 This structure provides the breadth needed for interdisciplinary work and required of today’s teachers.
 Students may also take courses in the different languages and literatures offered by our faculty and are encouraged to investigate interdisciplinary relations from a comparatist perspective.
-They often participate in such programs as Caribbean Literary Studies Program, and the Center for Latin American Studies.
+They often participate in such programs as Caribbean Literary Studies Program, and the Institute for Advanced Study of the Americas.
 All our students receive excellent training in the latest methodologies in second language acquisition.

 The faculty has particularly strong research interests in postcolonial studies, performance studies, gender and queer studies, philosophy and esthetics, and comparative literature.
 Current research topics include “insularity” in the French and Spanish Caribbean, gendered spaces in the seventeenth century, colonialism and medieval studies, women’s theater in Québec, ethics and aesthetics, homotextualities in modern and contemporary literature, postcolonial and multicultural issues in contemporary France, and the commedia dell’arte.